How long have you been writing?

 What are some of your favorite activities besides writing?

 I love classic movies, crazy socks, and all things Halloween.
-I do my best writing while wearing lucky Halloween socks and sipping a cauldron of coffee.
+I do my best writing while wearing lucky Halloween socks, listening to Thirty Seconds to Mars, and sipping a cauldron of coffee.
 I like to bake–not always well because I get distracted–but I bake.
 I go to the movies often.
 I love to take walks in the woods and visit cemeteries.
-My family and I are big fans of FACE OFF (SyFy), THE CURSE OF OAK ISLAND (History Channel), and I NEVER miss a Detroit Lions game.
+My family and I enjoy epic game nights, and I NEVER miss a Detroit Lions game.

 You said you wear lucky Halloween socks.
 Are you superstitious?

 Yep.
 It’s the gift and the curse of a wild imagination.
 Many of my own personal superstitions are included in THE RECOLLECTION OF TREES.
 Just for fun, I made a list of 13 superstitions that I learned mostly from my own family.

 What is your most embarrassing moment?